-Youth under 18 may participate but require a parental consent to participate in Sound the Alarm events.
+Youth under 18 may volunteer at Sound the Alarm events but we do require parental consent.
 Please print out and have your parent/guardian fill out the Parental Consent form.
-Bring it with you to the Registration table on the day of the event.
-Opportunities available for youth are Documenter and Educator positions on Installation T eams.
+Bring it with you to the registration table on the day of the event.
+Youth can serve in the documenter and educator positions on installation teams.

 Can someone help me with my Facebook fundraiser?

 Please visit our Fundraising Toolkit page for help in creating your Facebook fundraiser.
 We also have stories, photos and social media messages you can customize to get the word out and make your fundraiser a success!